 Edgar Zapata, NASA Kennedy Space Center, engineer / (semi)retired

-- Publishing “The State of Play” quarterly – US Space Systems Competitiveness, Prices, Productivity, and Other Measures of Launchers & Spacecraft – contact me to be added to distribution (with data on global launch, US launch, reusability trends, and much more) [Free]
+- Publishing quarterly “The State of Play” (Free) – US Space Systems Competitiveness, Prices, Productivity, and Other Measures of Launchers & Spacecraft.
+Contact me to subscribe to distribution.

 Yes, this is now.
 After 32+ years as a NASA engineer at Kennedy Space Center, I retired in March 2021.
 To teammates, I was the “Space Shuttle Ops,” or just “Ops,” operations, ground systems, or voice for “operability” in future programs and Shuttle upgrades.
 I was fortunate to be part of a great team at KSC and to work with the DOD, Air Force, DARPA, and others along the way too.
 Over time, wanting to do the math, I would do cost modeling, assessment, and analysis in many programs thinking through what might come after the Space Shuttles.